 New study revealed steps involved in converting an antibiotic into food could help researchers bioengineer bacteria to clean up soil and waterways contaminated with drugs and thereby slow the spread of drug resistance, revealed research from Washington University School of Medicine in St. Louis.

+The findings, published April 30 in Nature Chemical Biology, could lead to new ways to eliminate antibiotics from land and water, the researchers said.
 "Ten years ago we stumbled onto the fact that bacteria can eat antibiotics, and everyone was shocked by it," said senior author Gautam Dantas, PhD, an associate professor of pathology and immunology, of molecular microbiology, and of biomedical engineering.
 "But now it's beginning to make sense.
 It's just carbon, and wherever there's carbon, somebody will figure out how to eat it.
 Now that we understand how these bacteria do it, we can start thinking of ways to use this ability to get rid of antibiotics where they are causing harm."

+Drug resistance is a serious and worsening problem that threatens to set medical care back to a time when antibiotics were not yet discovered and infectious disease was the number one cause of death worldwide.
 Modern industrial and agricultural practices are hastening the rise of antibiotic resistance by saturating the environment with active drugs.
 In India and China, which together produce the vast majority of the world's antibiotics, pharmaceutical factories sometimes dump antibiotic-laden waste into local waterways.
 In the United States, some farmers add antibiotics to their animal feed to help their livestock grow, which produces waste loaded with the drugs.
 Bacteria easily share genetic material.
 So when antibiotics infiltrate the water and soil, resident bacteria respond by spreading antibiotic resistance genes through the community.

+All of the bacteria start by neutralizing the dangerous part of the antibiotic.
+Once the toxin is disarmed, they snip off a tasty portion and eat it.
+The soil bacteria that naturally eat antibiotics are finicky and difficult to work with.
+But a more tractable species such as E. coli potentially could be engineered to feed on antibiotics in polluted land or water.
 Crofts and Dantas showed they could give E. coli the ability to survive and thrive on penicillin.
 The bacterium normally requires sugar, but with some genetic modification and the addition of a key protein, it flourished on a sugar-free diet of penicillin.

+"With some smart engineering, we may be able to modify bacteria to break down antibiotics in the environment," Crofts said.
 Any such bioengineering project would have to include a plan to speed up the antibiotic-eating process.
 The way soil bacteria naturally remove antibiotics from the environment is effective but slow.
 They couldn't possibly handle the amounts of antibiotics near pharmaceutical factories and in sewage facilities.

 "You couldn't just douse a field with these soil bacteria today and expect them to clean everything up," Dantas said.
 "But now we know how they do it.
 It is much easier to improve on something that you already have than to try to design a system from scratch."